jvanstraten/fletcher_streams/README.md

 these representations to increase the odds of two independently developed streamlets sharing the same interface where applicable.

-To handle sequences in particular, we define the notion of domains.
+To handle sequences in particular, the notion of domains is defined.
 A domain is essentially defined to be a group of one or more physical streams that are guaranteed to carry the same "shape" of data at runtime in terms of nested sequences.
 For instance, if a stream were to convey the nested structure